Band of Light: History

-Band of Light were an Australian blues-rock band formed in Sydney in October 1972 by New Zealand-born Phil Key (ex-the Mergers) on lead vocals and lead guitar from New Zealand-formed band, the La De Da's, which had relocated to Sydney, in 1968.
-He recruited latter day bandmate, Peter Roberts (ex-Freshwater, the La De Da's) on bass guitar.
+Band of Light were an Australian blues-rock band formed in Sydney in October 1972 by New Zealand-born Phil Key (ex-the Mergers) on lead vocals and lead guitar from New Zealand-formed band the La De Da's, which had relocated to Sydney in 1968.
+He recruited latter day bandmate Peter Roberts (ex-Freshwater, the La De Da's) on bass guitar.
 Norm Roue (ex-Gutbucket, Lotus, Wolfe) on slide guitar and Tony Buettel (ex-Bay City Union, Levi Smith's Clefs, Fraternity, Band of Talabene) on drums joined to complete the line-up.
-Soon after Ian Rilen (ex-Space, Lotus) replaced Roberts on bass guitar.
-They appeared at the 1973 Sunbury Music Festival in January and their track, "Messin' with the Kid", was included on a live triple LP, Sunbury 1973 – The Great Australian Rock Festival.
-Their talent manager as Sebastian Chase.
+Soon after, Ian Rilen (ex-Space, Lotus) replaced Roberts on bass guitar.
+They appeared at the 1973 Sunbury Music Festival in January and their track "Messin' with the Kid" was included on a live triple LP, Sunbury 1973 – The Great Australian Rock Festival.
+Their talent manager was Sebastian Chase.

-The band was a vehicle for Key to develop his own songs, mostly co-written with his wife Pam Key, under the pseudonym of Wheel, using a quasi-religious philosophy which explored themes of racial equality, social justice, spiritual harmony and cosmic enlightenment.
+The band was a vehicle for Key to develop his own songs, mostly co-written with his wife Pam Key, under the pseudonym of Wheel, using a quasi-religious philosophy that explored themes of racial equality, social justice, spiritual harmony and cosmic enlightenment.
 The music was energetic and funky with a heavy blues and boogie style interlaced with intense slide guitar work.
 In early 1973 they signed with WEA, which issued their debut single, "The Destiny Song", in July.
-Australian musicologist, Ian McFarlane, described it as, "[an] infectious boogie rocker."
+Australian musicologist Ian McFarlane described it as an "infectious boogie rocker".
 It peaked at No. 18 on the Go-Set Singles Chart.